A Survey of Quantum Alternatives to Randomized Algorithms: Monte Carlo Integration and Beyond: Discussion: Classical alternatives to Monte Carlo integration

 \subsection{Alternative Random Variable Quadrature Methods}

 Quasi-Monte Carlo performs numerical quadrature by selecting a set of points $\{a_i\}$ from a \emph{low-discrepancy sequence}.
-A low-discrepancy sequence appears to be random in the sense that for any arbitrary set of finite measures in the ambient space, there is a frequency of points appearing in that set that roughly proportional to the volume of the measure.
-In a classical experimental study~\cite{morokoff1995quasi} it was found that they typically computed integrals that were more accurate than Monte Carlo alternatives, especially for smooth and lower dimensional functions.
+A low-discrepancy sequence appears random in the sense that, for any reasonable subset of finite measure in the ambient space, the fraction of points falling in that subset is roughly proportional to its volume.
+In a classical experimental study~\cite{morokoff1995quasi} it was found that QMC typically computed integrals more accurately than Monte Carlo alternatives, especially for smooth and lower-dimensional functions.

-Typically, the convergence is reported as $\mathcal{O}(\log s / N)$, where $s$ is the dimension.
-However, the dimensional dependence, which is still not too unfavorable compared to grid-based methods, can be improved for certain classes of problems, and also the convergence rate with samples can be $N^{-2}$ in some cases.
-The trick to achieving this rate is to consider weighted Reproducing Hilbert Spaces to balance the impact of dimension and samples.
+Typically, the convergence is reported as $\mathcal{O}(N^{-1}(\log N)^{s})$, where $s$ is the dimension.
+However, the dimensional dependence, which is still not too unfavorable compared to grid-based methods, can be improved for certain classes of problems, and the convergence rate with samples can also be $N^{-2}$ in some cases.
+The trick to achieving this rate is to consider weighted reproducing kernel Hilbert spaces to balance the impact of dimension and samples.
 In particular, if certain $L^p$-like norms of the higher derivatives of the function of interest decay with the derivative order at an appropriate rate, then the integrability and limited oscillations enable tighter integration bounds.
 The natural question to ask is the possibility of a quantum speedup for quasi-Monte Carlo.
 The answer is not immediately obvious.
 In fact, despite the name, quasi-Monte Carlo is only minimally randomized.
 It relies on low-discrepancy sequences, such as those of Halton \cite{halton1964radical} or Sobol \cite{SOBOL199055}.
 Popular strategies can be seen as lattice rules \cite{wang2002historical}, where only the first point in the lattice is selected at random, while all the other points follow a precise sequence of displacement in the ambient space.
 On the other hand, the evaluation of a function on points defined on a lattice rule is highly parallelizable and potentially amenable to quantum parallelism.
-One can hypothesize hybrid MC-QMC strategies, aided by parallel computing.
-However, at this point in the literature there are no studies on the use of quantum circuits to perform QMC (or sparse grids).
+We can hypothesize hybrid MC-QMC strategies, aided by parallel computing.
+However, at this point in the literature we are not aware of any studies on the use of quantum circuits to perform QMC (or sparse grids).